From Abracadabra to Zombies | View All

 Friday may be considered unlucky because Jesus is thought to have been crucified on a Friday, which was execution day among the Romans.
 Yet, Christians don't call it Bad Friday.
 Friday was also Hangman's Day in Britain.
 Some even think that Friday was the day Abraham's god threw Adam and Eve out of the garden of Eden, which is unlikely since the concept of Friday hadn't been invented yet.

 The irrational fear of things associated with the number thirteen is known as triskaidekaphobia.
 Some think that thirteen is an unlucky number because there were thirteen people at the Last Supper.
 Some think thirteen owes its bad reputation to Loki, the Norse god of evil, who started a riot when he crashed a banquet at Valhalla attended by twelve gods.
 However, the number 13 was considered a lucky number in ancient Egypt and China.
-According to a 1996 Gallup poll, 9 percent of Americans admit to being superstitious about the number thirteen.

 There are several distinct reasons why certain days, numbers, colors, etc. are considered lucky or unlucky by different people or cultures, but the general reason for such superstitions seems to be to assert some sort of control and order over events that are essentially uncertain.
 Belief in lucky or unlucky things imposes purpose, design, meaning, and significance on otherwise indifferent and purposeless events.
 Confirmation bias assures that such superstitions will be supported by plenty of validating anecdotes.